 Baby Room (3 months to 2 years)

-In the warm and friendly baby room you and your child will be welcomed by Hadijah and Iwona, our experienced baby room staff.
+In the warm and friendly baby room you and your child will be welcomed by Viviana, Yamina and Beverley our experienced baby room staff.
 We understand how hard it can be to leave your baby with someone else, so the team are happy to work with any type of routine that you currently have in place, or work on a routine together.
 Children have their own cot to take a nap when needed, and favourite toys or other familiar items are welcome to help make them feel at home.

 Young babies learn through their senses – sounds, smells and physical contact – which is why we include a range of activities to encourage early development, such as singing, games, painting and talking.
 With a maximum of six children in the baby room, your child will always find it a safe and loving environment but will be able to enjoy interacting with others of a similar age.